 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF CAPITALA FINANCE CORP.
-FOR THE ANNUAL MEETING OF STOCKHOLDERS MAY 2, 2019
+FOR THE ANNUAL MEETING OF STOCKHOLDERS APRIL 30, 2020

-The undersigned stockholder of Capitala Finance Corp. (the "Company") acknowledges receipt of the Notice of Annual Meeting of Stockholders of the Company and hereby appoints Joseph B. Alala, III, Stephen A. Arnall, and Richard G. Wheelahan, III, and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on May 2, 2019, at 8:30 a.m., Eastern Time, and at any postponements or adjournments thereof, as indicated on this proxy.
+The undersigned stockholder of Capitala Finance Corp. (the "Company") acknowledges receipt of the Notice of Annual Meeting of Stockholders of the Company and hereby appoints Joseph B. Alala, III, Stephen A. Arnall, and Kevin A. Koonts, and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on April 30, 2020, at 8:30 a.m., Eastern Time, and at all postponements or adjournments thereof, as indicated on this proxy.

-THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED BELOW; where no choice is specified, it will be voted FOR Proposals 1 and 2, and in the discretion of the proxies with respect to any other matters that may properly come before the Meeting.
+THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; where no choice is specified, it will be voted FOR Proposals 1 and 2, and in the discretion of the proxies with respect to any other matters that may properly come before the meeting.